elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 ---

-### Is there a built-in method that is used to compare diacritical characters in JavaScript?
+### Is there a built-in method to compare diacritical characters in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, the localeCompare method can be used to compare string values using diacritical characters.</div><br />
+  <div><strong>Interview Response:</strong> Yes, the localeCompare method can get used to compare string values using diacritical characters.</div><br />
-  <div><strong>Technical Response:</strong> Yes, the localeCompare method can be used to compare string values using diacritical characters.
-The outcome is proper sorting and filtering of string values.
-The call localeCompare returns an integer indicating whether a string is less, equal, or greater than comparative string according to the language rules. localCompare returns a negative number if the string is less than comparative string, returns a positive number if string is greater than comparative string, or returns 0 if they are equivalent.<br />
+  <div><strong>Technical Response:</strong> Yes, the localeCompare method gets used to compare string values using diacritical characters, and the outcome is proper sorting and filtering of string values.
+According to the language rules, the call localeCompare returns an integer indicating whether a string is less, equal, or greater than the comparative string. localCompare returns a negative number if the string is less than the comparative string.
+If the string is greater than the comparative string, it produces a positive number; otherwise, it returns 0.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />